CDPHE-bioinformatics/CDPHE_publications/README.md

-# CDPHE_publications
+# CDPHE publications

-repository of code used in CDPHE publications
+In this repo you can find custom code used in our publications.
+The repository is orgnaized by publication title.